xalaentrpise/AuthenticationService/CONTRIBUTING.md

 4. **Consider impact on existing functionality**
 5. **Discuss compliance implications if relevant**

-## 📞 Getting Help
+## Getting Help

 - **GitHub Issues**: For bugs and feature requests
 - **Discussions**: For questions and community support
 - **Email**: support@xala.no for urgent issues
 - **Norwegian Support**: Available for compliance questions

-## 🏆 Recognition
+## Recognition

 Contributors will be recognized in:
 - CONTRIBUTORS.md file
 - Release notes for significant contributions
 - Community highlights

-## 📄 License
+## License

 By contributing, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to the Xala Authentication System!
-Your efforts help make enterprise authentication more secure and accessible for everyone.
+Thank you for contributing to the Xala Authentication System.
+Your contributions help improve enterprise authentication security and accessibility.